ugorji/go-common/tree/README.md

 # Package Documentation

+Package tree implements traversal of tree structures (parent node with child nodes).

-The XXX types and corresponding functions supports a tree structure (node with child nodes).
+The variant types and corresponding functions supports a tree structure (node with child nodes).

-## You can
+You can:

   - represent a tree as a 1-dimensional slice
   - walk a tree